-CEVA-X1 is a multi-purpose combined DSP and control processor aimed at multi-mode IoT hub devices for handling cellular, LPWA, short range communication, positioning, always-on sensor-fusion and speech processing concurrently.
+The CEVA-X1 is a multi-purpose combined DSP and control processor aimed at multi-mode IoT hub devices for handling cellular, LPWA, short range communication, positioning, always-on sensor-fusion, and speech processing concurrently.

-The CEVA-X1 is ideal for M2M protocol stack and baseband PHY control, including LTE Cat-NB1, Cat-M1, Sigfox, LoRa, Wi-Fi 802.11n, 802.11ah, Bluetooth, BLE, Zigbee/Thread, along with positioning and motion-sensing functions including GNSS (GPS, Beidou, GLONASS, Galileo), fusion of multiple indoor positioning and activity sensors, voice activation, and sound processing.
+The CEVA-X1 is ideal for M2M protocol stack and baseband PHY control, including LTE Cat-NB1, Cat-M1, Sigfox, LoRa, Wi-Fi 802.11n, 802.11ah, Bluetooth, BLE, and Zigbee/Thread.
+It also supports positioning and motion-sensing functions, including GNSS (GPS, Beidou, GLONASS, Galileo), fusion of multiple indoor positioning and activity sensors, voice activation, and sound processing.

-CEVA-X1 has been specifically designed as a single core IoT hub solution with dedicated instructions to optimize overall system power, performance and chip area for baseband channel coding/decoding functions, as well as fusion of multiple always-on sensors.
-Thanks to these optimizations, 5 to 10 year single battery operation at a very low cost is easily achievable.
+The CEVA-X1 has been specifically designed as a single core IoT hub solution with dedicated instructions to optimize overall system power, performance, and chip area for baseband channel coding/decoding functions, as well as fusion of multiple always-on sensors.
+Thanks to these optimizations, 5- to 10-year single battery operation at a very low cost is easily achievable.

-The CEVA-X1 architecture and C compiler natively support RTOS features, ultra-fast context switch, 8/16/32/64 bit data types, supervisor and user modes, dynamic branch prediction as well as instruction and data caches.
+The CEVA-X1 architecture and C compiler natively support RTOS features, ultra-fast context switches, 8/16/32/64-bit data types, supervisor and user modes, dynamic branch prediction, as well as instruction and data caches.

-The CEVA-X1 single-core IoT processor offers extremely flexible, low-power operation across a very wide range of multi-mode use cases including asset trackers, geo-fencing, wearalone devices and always-on applications.
+Offers extremely flexible, low-power operation across a very wide range of multi-mode use cases including asset trackers, geo-fencing, wear-alone devices and always-on applications

 - Unified DSP/Controller with a single SPU